squid-cache/squid-cache.github.io/DeveloperResources.rst

  * [[BzrInstructions|Bazaar]]
 ## * '''Squid-2''': (obsolete) [[CvsInstructions|CVS]]

+## '''Squid-3:'''
+ * https://code.launchpad.net/squid provide space for Squid developers to publish and associate their code with the Squid project.

+## '''Squid-2:''' (obsolete)
+##To make life easier we provide space for each developer interested in developing a feature in Squid.
+For more information see http://devel.squid-cache.org/.

+During the life of the Squid project, a number of [[http://www.squid-cache.org/Devel/papers/|papers]] have been published.

 === Required Build Tools ===

  * autoconf 2.64 or later
  * automake 1.10 or later
  * libtool 2.6 or later
  * libltdl-dev
+ * awk
  * [[http://cppunit.sourceforge.net/cppunit-wiki|CppUnit]] for unit testing.

 Depending on what features you wish to develop there may be other library and tool requirements.